johnreiley/city_builder/ProjectCaptureDoc.md

 <!-- e.g. May 4th, 2019 -->

 ### Action Items
-- Create a prototype of the tool.
+- Create a design and prototype of the tool.
 <!-- Recap Meeting -->

 #### TechOps